-Arterial streets should support mid-rise and high-rise residential and mixed uses and provide a comfortable environment for the pedestrians.
+Arterial streets should support mid-rise and highrise residential and mixed uses and provide a comfortable environment for the pedestrians.
 The scale and location of the intersections of these roads should be designed to ensure pedestrian safety and convenience.
+Gateways are prominent sites located at the entry points into the city, nodes and districts.
+They are visually prominent locations or are part of a landmark that may have historic importance.